rerorero/zabbicook/README.md

 After checking the result of `Succeed: total changes = 1`, access `http://localhost:8080/hostgroups.php` in the browser and make sure that `my groups` has been added.

 # Setting file

+Please look [here](https://rerorero.github.io/zabbicook/) for setting properties of the setting file to be passed to the `-f (- file)` option.
-Unfortunately, not all settings of the zabbix server can be set, but only some of the setting items of the setting file to be passed to the `-f (- file)` option.
+Unfortunately, not all settings of the zabbix server can be set, but only some of the setting items of the setting file.
-You can check items that can be set with the `zabbicook --doc` command in tree.
+You can also check items that can be set with the `zabbicook --doc` command in tree.
 You can specify the root path of the tree with `-r` and the depth to display with `-L`.
 ```
 Zabbicook --doc -r templates.items -L 1